JacobGriff/HTML5_Python-Remote-Desktop/README.md

        *  All Toggles (This gets sent to the web client to visually update toggle buttons so you know if its sending realtime updates on specific things like screen sharing!)
      * Web Client (HTML5/JS Client that requests data from Remote Desktop Clients):
        * ClientID (Potentially target, depends how its programmed for which client you're viewing.
 I may just do it based on web url...)
+       * WebSocket
+       * ConnectedID (The ID of the desktop client so we can loop through all web clients and send data to any connected to this specific client)
        * Potentially more data as this gets more complicated

   2. Listens to command requests from web clients and forwards request to relevant remote desktop client